railwayapp/docs/src/pages/databases/database-view.md

 Under the Table View, clicking the Create Table button at the bottom right of the interface navigates users to the Create Table interface.

-For each column a user wants to add to the plugin, the interface accepts a `name`, `type`, `default_value` and `constraints`.
+For each column a user wants to add to the database, the interface accepts a `name`, `type`, `default_value` and `constraints`.
 Depending on the SQL database that is used, valid types and constraints may vary.

 ### Viewing and Editing Entries